 The blockchain stores the settings that specify permissions, such as roles and identities, so that all participants in the network can access this information.

 Proof of Elapsed Time, a Nakamoto-style consensus algorithm that is designed to support large networks.
-PoET relies on a Trusted Execution Environment (TEE) such as Intel® Software Guard Extensions (SGX).
+PoET does not have finality (can fork).

 - REST API

 In Sawtooth, a core component that adapts communication with a validator to HTTP/JSON standards.
 Sawtooth includes a REST API that is used by clients such as the Sawtooth CLI commands.
 Developers can use this REST API or develop custom APIs for client-validator communication.
 For more information, see REST API.

 - Sawtooth core

 Central Sawtooth software that is responsible for message handling, block validation and publishing, consensus, and global state management.
 The Sawtooth architecture separates these core functions from application-specific business logic, which is is handled by transaction families.

 - Sawtooth network

 Peer-to-peer network of nodes running a validator (and associated components) that are working on the same blockchain.

 Sample transaction family that provides a reference implementation for storing on-chain configuration settings.
 For more information, see Settings Transaction Family.

-- See Global state.
+See global state.

-- State delta
+- state delta

 Result of a single change for a specific address in global state.

-- State delta subscriber
+- state delta subscriber

 Client framework that subscribes to a validator for state deltas (changes) for a specific set of transaction families.
 Usually, an application subscribes to state deltas for the purpose of off-chain storage or action, such as handling the failure of a transaction appropriately.

 Function that changes the state of the blockchain.
 Each transaction is put into a Batch, either alone or with other related transactions, then sent to the validator for processing.
 For more information, see Transactions and Batches.

-- Transaction family
+- transaction family